paritytech/polkadot-sdk/bridges/modules/messages/README.md

 ## Non-Essential Functionality

-Apart from the message related calls, the module exposes a set of auxiliary calls.
-They fall in two groups, described in the next two paragraphs.

 There may be a special account in every runtime where the messages module is deployed.
-This account, named 'module owner', is like a module-level sudo account - he's able to halt all and result all module operations without requiring runtime upgrade.
-The module may have no message owner, but we suggest to use it at least for initial deployment.
-To calls that are related to this account are:
+This account, named 'module owner', is like a module-level sudo account - he's able to halt and resume all module operations without requiring runtime upgrade.
+Calls that are related to this account are:
 - `fn set_owner()`: current module owner may call it to transfer "ownership" to another account;
 - `fn halt_operations()`: the module owner (or sudo account) may call this function to stop all